moorepants/learn-multibody-dynamics/sympy.rst

    This method of solving symbolic linear systems is fast, but it can give incorrect answers for:

-   1. expressions that are not acutally linear in the variables the Jacobian is taken with respect to
+   1. expressions that are not actually linear in the variables the Jacobian is taken with respect to
    2. :math:`\mathbf{A}` matrix entries that would evaluate to zero if simplified or specific numerical values are provided